Andy-t-bennett/ARM-Assembly-on-Mac-OS/02-hello-world/README.md

 ## Exiting the Program

 At this point, we've done everything to run our program!
+Congrats!
 But we're not done yet, now we just need to end it properly.

 ```asm
 .global _start